Governance and Trustees

 • Greg

-In 2013 Greg heard that St John’s church in Watford were forming a choir.
+In 2013 Greg heard that St John’s Church in Watford were forming a choir.
 At his second service he met ‘Mahdi’, a 23-year old Iranian tailor, who had been visited in detention by GDWG.
 His parents had housed personal friends from Uganda, when they became refugees in 1971, and then a mother and young son from Sarajevo in 1992.
 Following their example, he offered Mahdi the spare room in his flat and transformed both their lives.
 Shocked by the tortuous six year wait, hopes, setbacks, re-detentions, adjournments and total lack of financial support for Mahdi, Greg wanted to be involved with GDWG.

 A qualified Insolvency Practitioner he specialised in personal insolvency before switching to compliance and process technology roles.
 Mahdi is now Greg’s third God-child, has refugee status, and they share their flat in Hertfordshire with Tala their dog, enjoying off-the-beatentrack travel and learning to run a tailoring business.